MartySkinner/Indigo-apcupsd/README.md

 ## Event Notifications

-This release contains a built-in IP server to receive event notifications from the local apcupsd, and instances of apcupsd running on remote hardware.
+This release contains a built-in IP server to receive event notifications from the local apcupsd process, and instances of apcupsd running on remote systems.
 This feature is in addition to the Event Notification feature available in release 0.3.3, but is designed to ultimately replace that implementation.

-To enable the new event server click the __Use IP Socket for events?__ checkbox in the Plugin Config Dialog.
+To enable the new event server click the __Use IP Socket for events?__ checkbox in the __Configure apcupsd__ dialog.
 Then enter the local IP port to listen on and a comma separated list of IP addresses from which incoming connections can be accepted.
 If you are running apcupsd on the local host, be sure to include 127.0.0.1.
-Here is a screenshot showing an example of the IP server config:
+The screenshot in the Plugin Configuration section shows this.

 ![Plugin Configuration](doc-images/plugin_config.png)